 The most intense hydrothermal alteration and anomalous metal geochemistry at Shorty Creek is concentrated at the Hill 1835 prospect.
 The protolith host rocks at Hill 1835 were shale and siltstone of the Wilber Creek flysch which subsequently were hydrothermally altered by vein and flood silicification to a dense light to dark brown hornfels.
+Rare anhydrite veins are present in parts of the altered sections.
 This rock has undergone variable crackle to matrix-supported brecciation.
 Rubble and outcrop of this hornfels unit contain large (1 cm) cubic molds after pyrite, often partially filled with limonite.
 In drill chips, disseminated and fracture-controlled pyrite, pyrrhotite, chalcopyrite, arsenopyrite and bornite have been identified (along with numerous secondary oxide minerals).
 In total, the area of silicification, brecciation and geochemical enrichment covers a northeast-trending area measuring 1700 meters by 600 meters.
 Mineralization remains open under Quaternary cover on both ends.

 Mineralization at Shorty Creek is hosted by structurally and possibly stratigraphically controlled, polyphase, grain-supported and matrix-supported silicified breccias.
 Intense flood silicification occurs in matrix-supported breccias and is often accompanied by arsenopyrite-quartz veinlets and disseminated pyrite and arsenopyrite.
-Drill results indicate that deeper portions of the system contain arsenopyrite-pyrite-chalcopyrite stockwork veinlets along with local disseminated pyrite, chalcopyrite and rare bornite.
+Drill results indicate that deeper portions of the system contain arsenopyrite-pyrite-chalcopyrite stockwork veinlets along with local disseminated and bedding controlled pyrite, chalcopyrite; and rare bornite and enargite.
 Gold values tend to be higher near the top of the drill holes.
 Widespread pervasive sericite(?) or clay(?) alteration appears to overprint all other alteration and mineralization styles, resulting in a pale yellow to tan "bleached" appearance in altered host lithologies.
-Outcrops of matrix supported breccia often are restricted to one or more mappable lithologic horizon, indicating possible stratigraphic control of at least a portion of the gold mineralization present.
+Outcrops of matrix supported breccia often are restricted to one or more mapable lithologic horizon, indicating possible stratigraphic control of at least a portion of the gold mineralization present.
 Chemically favorable stratigraphic units are well documented in skarn and replacement deposits around the world however; recent research has demonstrated the importance of host rock porosity and permeability in relation to gold mineralization in the Great Basin of the western United States.
 It is possible that the rock units referred to as "hornfels" at Shorty Creek are in fact replacement bodies.
-Significant drill intercepts include 220 feet grading 1.216 gpt gold in hole RH8908, including 25 feet grading 4.577 gpt gold, 60 feet grading 0.800 gpt gold in hole RH9016, 25 feet grading 1.707 gpt gold in hole RH9017 and 55 feet grading 1.035 gpt gold in hole RH9019.
+Significant drill intercepts include 220 feet grading 1.216 gpt gold in hole RH8908, including 25 feet grading 4.577 gpt gold, 60 feet grading 0.800 gpt gold in hole RH9016, 25 feet grading 1.707 gpt gold in hole RH9017, 55 feet grading 1.035 gpt gold in hole RH9019, and 300 feet grading 0.14 g/t gold, 7.02 g/t silver, 0.55% Cu (0.71% Cu eq), in hole SC 15-03.